Engineering alums build skills with Modjeski & Masters

 “I was fascinated by the prospect of working on machinery and structures of this scale,” Hess said.
 “I made my interest known and was offered a chance to interview that August.”

 Three and a half years later, he is an employee of the Movable (drawbridge) Bridge Business Unit at Modjeski & Masters, whose legacy dates back to 1893, when founders Ralph Modjeski and Frank Masters made their mark on the bridge services industry.
+(The Masters Center for Science, Mathematics and Engineering at Elizabethtown College was named after Frank Masters, son of the Modjeski & Masters founder and one-time partner of the firm.)
 Today, the company constructs and refurbishes bridges across the nation with offices as far west as Colorado.

 E-town prepared me by giving me a rock-solid foundation of engineering principles.”